 If you are looking for information on the internet, it's worth downloading LibKey Nomad.
 It's a browser extension for Chrome that will look for full text PDFs of journal articles from websites outside of the Library Catalogue.
 This is helpful when looking on pages such as Wikipedia, because you can easily access and read the articles from the reference list.
 Instructions to download LibKey Nomad are available here.

 For a High Distinction, your assignment must use a comprehensive range of sources of evidence.
 The Feedback Rubric provides further information for the marking criteria.

 The Australian Indigenous HealthInfoNet website is a great place to start.
 They have a range of resources and reports which will be helpful for your assignment including:

 You can also look at other resources available at Google Scholar.

 You should critically evaluate all resources found to determine their appropriateness for your assignment.
 The video below explains more.

-View the Student Engagement Unit's Academic Skills website for help writing your assignment, or to make an appointment with SEU staff.
+View the Student Engagement Unit's Study Help website for help writing your assignment, or to make an appointment with SEU staff.